 Energy cannot be destroyed.
 It can only be transferred or stored.
 To store energy, an equal amount of energy is required.
 To block the energy of an emotion, an equal amount of energy must be used, creating a perpetual expenditure of these two energetic expressions.
 In other words, energy that would otherwise be available to live freely is committed to managing the unresolved emotion.
 An unresolved emotion is an unhealed wound.

 Managing unhealed wounds from childhood or from painful events we experience as adults means doing all that we can to avoid feeling the pain of them again.
 But strategies for avoiding this pain limit what is possible in life.

 What is the solution?

-IFS Practitioners help their clients restore internal balance and wholeness.
+Internal Family Systems Practitioners help their clients restore internal balance and wholeness.
 IFS is a therapy model that recognizes a central Self in each of us capable of providing leadership to our internal worlds.
-Each of us have parts of us that have conflicting missions.
+This model teaches that we have subpersonalities, inner influences or parts of us that can sometimes have conflicting missions.
 In the case of an unhealed wound such as insecurity, there is a part that is holding the energy of the painful emotion that was never allowed to be released.
 And there are other parts whose mission it is to make sure that the pain is never felt or released.